FATE ONE: A Prophecy

 Feathers felled from the molt descend to the wood below, soon to be picked up by wanting hands.
 Fletched onto wooden stem, a new arrow is born, stuffed thoughtlessly into a quiver upon the crafter’s lower back.
 The large man bearing a darkened brown head of hair waits behind a broader trunk, a well-honed bow eased in his left hand.
 His steel cuirass green as the nearby grass, though prim and free of rust, its dull metal shone no luster.

 Apart, another man watches upon the same clearing carefully, a pile of nuts and seeds placed in plain sight among the thickets of grass and weeds.
 Bait for the hunt.
-Light of the midday sun shines through the treetops above as acting spotlight for the decoy.
+Light of the midday sun shines through the treetops above acting spotlight for the decoy.

 His leather-gloved hand gently wipes at his brow, sweat gathering beneath his unkempt auburn hair from waiting.
 Unknown if merely minutes or hours have passed, it mattered not.